awsdocs/aws-glue-developer-guide/doc_source/schema-registry-integrations.md

 ![\[Kafka as a sink.\]](http://docs.aws.amazon.com/glue/latest/dg/images/gsr-kafka-sink.png)

-To integrate Kafka \(or MSK\) with Kinesis Data Analytics for Apache Flink, with Kafka as a source or Kafka as a sink, make the code changes below\.
+To integrate Kafka \(or Amazon MSK\) with Kinesis Data Analytics for Apache Flink, with Kafka as a source or Kafka as a sink, make the code changes below\.
 Add the bolded code blocks to your respective code in the analogous sections\.

 If Kafka is the source, then use the deserializer code \(block 2\)\.
 If Kafka is the sink, use the serializer code \(block 3\)\.